 The museum was top of my Amsterdam bucket list and I’m so glad we decided to go.
 It’s incredibly moving but well worth a visit.
 Particularly if you’ve read Anne’s Diary and want to experience the annex and emotions of it all first hand.

-This, however, is mainly in the downstairs rooms.
-As you enter the attic where Anne lived in hiding you have to form a single file line.
-Meaning there are a lot fewer people around and you’re able to properly experience and take everything in.
+Thankfully this was only an issue the downstairs rooms.
+As you enter the annex where Anne lived in hiding you have to form a single file line, meaning there are a lot fewer people around and you’re able to properly experience and take everything in.

 Tickets are €10.50 (including the booking fee) and need to be bought online prior to your visit.
 Your ticket is for a specified time and it took us about an hour and a half to see the whole museum.

-After the museum, my lonely planet guidebook recommended stopping at Pancakes Amsterdam for, yes you guessed it, pancakes!
+After the museum, my lonely planet guidebook recommended stopping next door at Pancakes Amsterdam for, yes, you guessed it, pancakes!

 I opted for the traditional Dutch pancakes (much like the ones we make in the UK) with strawberry sauce for €8.30.
-They were very very good, I want more just thinking about them.
+They were very very good.
+I’d even go as far as saying they were some of the best pancakes I’ve ever had.
 Perfect for a mid-morning snack.

-We then headed more towards the city centre, passing not only canals but wandering upon Dam Square, a little by accident.
+Full of pancakes, we then headed more toward the city centre.
+Along the way, we passed not only canals but also managed to wander through Dam Square, a little by accident.

-After a stop at the pub to watch some football (blame that one on Mark), we headed back to Dam Square for some people watching, grabbing some food and drink along the way.
+We weren’t able to stop at the Square long enough for my liking, instead we went in search of a pub to watch some football in (blame that one on Mark).
+After the game we headed back to Dam Square for some people watching, stopping off to grab some food and drink along the way.

 The square is home to Madam Tussauds, the Royal Palace (both of which you can visit if you want) as well as the National Monument, which was built to remember those who died in WWII.